viclew1/VLDofusBot/README.md

 ![ui.png](demo/ui.png)

-Another important thing is to disable display of all monsters in a group.
+Another important thing is to **disable display of every monster in a group**.

 ## Tabs